 1. Exercises the Brain and Improves Communication Skills

 Remembering exercises the brain muscles, and may help seniors with dementia improve their ability to focus and recall memories.
+These are just a few reasons why it is important for the elderly to reminisce.

 As seniors remember events from their past, they become eager to talk about it, which in turn helps them practice and improve their communication skills.